-The TPS2375-1 includes a power-good circuit that can be used to signal the PD circuitry that the load capacitor is fully charged.
+The TPS2375 includes a power-good circuit that can be used to signal the PD circuitry that the load capacitor is fully charged.
 This pin is intended for use as an enable signal for downstream circuitry.
 If the converter tries to start up while inrush is active, and draws a current equal to the inrush limit, a latchup condition occurs in which the PD never successfully starts.
-Using the PG pin is the safest way to ensure that there are no undesired interactions between the inrush limit, the converter startup characteristic, and the size of the bulk capacitor.
+Using the PG pin is the safest way to assure that there are no undesired interactions between the inrush limit, the converter startup characteristic, and the size of the bulk capacitor.

-The PG pin goes to an open-drain state approximately 150 μ s after the inrush current falls 10% below the regulated value.
-PG pulldown current is only ensured when the voltage difference between VDD and RTN exceeds 4 V. This is not a limiting factor because the dc/dc converter should not be able to run from 4 V. The PG output is pulled to RTN whenever the MOSFET is disabled, is in inrush current limiting, or the voltage rises above 10 V.
+The PG pin goes to an open-drain state approximately 150 μs after the inrush current falls 10% below the regulated value.
+PG pulldown current is only assured when the voltage difference between VDD and RTN exceeds 4 V. This is not a limiting factor because the dc/dc converter should not be able to run from 4 V. The PG output is pulled to RTN whenever the MOSFET is disabled or is in inrush current limiting.